HOW PREPARED IS YOUR ORGANISATION FOR AI?

 ‘We have to continually learn about where the threats come from.
 It’s about trying to cyber attack your people as well as the software.
 It’s about learning together and not finger pointing at any individual.’

-The panel discussion evolved into how AI can provide a competitive edge if it’s understood and utilised correctly by your people, as long as potential risks are mitigated when it’s being used.
+The panel discussion evolved into how through a change and transformation programme, AI can provide a competitive edge if it’s understood and utilised correctly by your people, as long as potential risks are mitigated when it’s being used.

 ‘It’s about how you reinforce good behaviour and educate people about using the tools properly – giving people the desire and answer the ‘What’s in it for me?’ or ‘How will this help me in my job?’ questions,’ Emily explained.